 The Virginia Preschool Initiative (VPI)

-- Focuses on equitable access to education
+- Provide equitable access to quality preschool

-- Funded through state and local resources
+The program is funded through state and local resources.

 Where are the Preschool classrooms located?